Lindt

 Chocoladefabriken Lindt & Sprüngli AG, doing business as Lindt, is a Swiss chocolatier and confectionery company founded in 1845 and known for its chocolate truffles and chocolate bars, among other sweets.
 It is based in Kilchberg, where its main factory and museum are located.
+Lindt is one of the largest Swiss chocolate manufacturers.

 History

 Founding and early years

-The origins of the company date back to 1836, when David Sprüngli-Schwarz (1776–1862) and his son Rudolf Sprüngli-Ammann (1816–1897) bought a small confectionery shop in the old town of Zürich, producing chocolates under the name David Sprüngli & Son.
+The origins of the company date back to 1836, when David Sprüngli (1776–1862) and his son Rudolf Sprüngli-Ammann (1816–1897) bought a small confectionery shop in the old town of Zürich, producing chocolates under the name David Sprüngli & Son.
 Before they moved to Paradeplatz in 1845, they established a small factory where they produced their chocolate in solidified form in 1838.

 When Rudolf Sprüngli-Ammann retired in 1892, he gave two equal parts of the business to his sons.
 The younger brother David Robert received two confectionery stores that became known under the name Confiserie Sprüngli.
 The elder brother Johann Rudolf received the chocolate factory.
 To raise the necessary finances for his expansion plans, Johann Rudolf then converted his private company into "Chocolat Sprüngli AG" in 1899.
-In that same year, he acquired the chocolate factory of Rodolphe Lindt (1855–1909) in Bern, and the company changed its name to "Aktiengesellschaft Vereinigte Berner und Zürcher Chocoladefabriken Lindt & Sprüngli" (United Bern and Zurich Lindt and Sprungli Chocolate Factory Ltd.).
+In that same year, he acquired the chocolate factory of Rodolphe Lindt (1855–1909) in Bern, which Lindt had founded in 1879, and the company changed its name to "Aktiengesellschaft Vereinigte Berner und Zürcher Chocoladefabriken Lindt & Sprüngli" (United Bern and Zurich Lindt and Sprungli Chocolate Factory Ltd.).

-In 1934, Lindt started to produce milk chocolate.
-Until then, it only produced dark chocolate.
+Although solid milk chocolate had been invented in Switzerland in 1875, Lindt first began producing milk chocolate in 1934.
+Before, it only produced dark chocolate.

+In 1936, Lindt & Sprüngli signed a production licence agreement with the German company Leonard Monheim AG.
+In 1986, Lindt & Sprüngli took over production and since then, the majority of its internationally distributed products are manufactured in Aachen near the Westbahnhof.

 Expansion

 In 1994, Lindt & Sprüngli acquired the Austrian chocolatier Hofbauer Österreich and integrated it, along with its Küfferle brand, into the company.
-In 1997 and 1998, respectively, the company acquired the Italian chocolatier Caffarel and the American chocolatier Ghirardelli, and integrated both of them into the company as wholly-owned subsidiaries.
+In 1997 and 1998, respectively, the company acquired the Italian chocolatier Caffarel and the American chocolatier Ghirardelli, and integrated both of them into the company as wholly owned subsidiaries.
 Since then, Lindt & Sprüngli has expanded the once-regional Ghirardelli to the international market.

-On 17 March 2009, Lindt announced the closure of 50 of its 80 retail boutiques in the United States because of weaker demand in the wake of the late-2000s recession.
+On 17 March 2009, Lindt announced the closure of fifty of its eighty retail boutiques in the United States because of weaker demand in the wake of the late-2000s recession.